About the Organization

 SOS is led 100% by a volunteer Board of Directors consisting of community partners from areas highlighting the mission of Songs of Survivors - Law Enforcement, Mental Health providers, Legal council, Music Publishing & Non-Profit Accounting.

-To continue to help those in need of healing through the power of music.
+To help those in need of healing through the power of music.

 Board President